Car Accidents - FAQ

 Q: Should I release my medical records to another driver's insurance adjuster?

 Definitely not.
 Medical record releases should only be signed under limited circumstances and after consulting with a qualified personal injury trial lawyer.
 If your medical information gets into the insurance adjuster's hands, it could hurt your case.
+Although you may have to share some medical records such as x-rays or bills to prove your injury, a lawyer can help make sure that you disclose only necessary information, and that you disclose it at the best time for your case.

 Q: If I file a personal injury claim, will I have to go to court?